 Who we are

-We are Public Sector Partnership Services Ltd (PSPS), formerly known as Compass Point Business Services.
-We are a Local Authority Trading Company, owned by East Lindsey District Council (ELDC) and South Holland District Council (SHDC), with responsibilities for delivering services to both Councils and to members of the public on their behalf.
+We are Public Sector Partnership Services Ltd (PSPS).
+We are a Local Authority Trading Company, owned by East Lindsey District Council (ELDC) and South Holland District Council (SHDC) and Boston Borough Council (BBC), with responsibilities for delivering services to all three client Councils and to members of the public on their behalf.

 Our primary office locations are at each respective Council's headquarters, at the addresses below, and we also operate from some Customer Access Points owned and managed by the Councils.